 I have developed possible symptoms and am self-isolating, but I feel well enough to look after my horse.
 Can I continue to look after him/her as normal?

 - If you develop symptoms such as a raised temperature, persistent cough or a loss (or change) in your sense of taste or smell, current government guidance is that however mild your symptoms, you must self-isolate for at least 10 days from when your symptoms started.
 You should arrange to have a test to see if you have Covid-19.
 Do not go to a GP surgery, pharmacy or hospital.
 For more details on “Test and Trace” and to arrange for a test visit: https://www.nhs.uk/conditions/coronavirus-covid-19/testing-and-tracing/

 - If you keep your horse at home you should be able to continue to provide your horse with essential maintenance care, so long as you will not come into contact with anyone else

 - If you keep your horse away from home they will have to be looked after for your period of self-isolation by someone else.
 This is where your care plan will be vital

 - If there is no-one else to look after your horse contact your Local Authority (or the SSPCA if you live in Scotland) and advise them that there is a horse in your care that you are unable to attend.
 They should be able to advise you on local charities or organisations that can assist

-Now more than ever it is important to abide by the guidelines on hygiene, social distancing and self-isolation to prevent a surge in cases of Covid-19 precipitating a return to lockdown conditions.
+Now more than ever it is important for us all to follow the guidelines on hygiene, social distancing and self-isolation to prevent a surge in cases of Covid-19 triggering a widespread return to lockdown conditions.